 S009M M134-A2 Vulcan Minigun Hybrid Powered

 The Classic Army M134-A2 is simply a monster at over 3 feet and 25 pounds of full CNC machined metal.
 It features 6 gatling style rotating barrels and fires up to 550 feet per second at up to 3000 rounds per minute.
-This gun uses CO2 or HPA to blast out BBs and a 12V battery to rotate the barrels, so you can adjust the pressure per square inch to change the velocity of the BBs coming out.
+This gun uses HPA (High-Pressured Air) to blast out BBs and a 12V battery to rotate the barrels, so you can adjust the pressure per square inch to change the velocity of the BBs coming out.
 It has an internal BB storage tank that holds 2000 BBs.

 90 day warranty.